MahdiMajidzadeh/bootstrap-v4-rtl/docs/getting-started/browsers-devices.md

 Even in some modern browsers, printing can be quirky.

-In particular, as of Chrome v32 and regardless of margin settings, Chrome uses a viewport width significantly narrower than the physical paper size when resolving media queries while printing a webpage.
-This can result in Bootstrap's extra-small grid being unexpectedly activated when printing.
-[See #12078 for some details.](https://github.com/twbs/bootstrap/issues/12078) Suggested workarounds:

-Also, as of Safari v8.0, fixed-width <code>.container</code>s can cause Safari to use an unusually small font size when printing.
-See <a href="https://github.com/twbs/bootstrap/issues/14868">#14868</a> for more details.
-One potential workaround for this is adding the following CSS:
+As of Safari v8.0, use of the fixed-width `.container` class can cause Safari to use an unusually small font size when printing.
+See [issue #14868](https://github.com/twbs/bootstrap/issues/14868) and [WebKit bug #138192](https://bugs.webkit.org/show_bug.cgi?id=138192) for more details.
+One potential workaround is the following CSS:

 {% highlight css %}
 @media print {